awsdocs/aws-cloudformation-user-guide/doc_source/gettingstarted.templatebasics.md

       UserData: !Base64 '80'
 ```

 In the RegionMap, each region is mapped to a name\-value pair\.
 The name\-value pair is a label, and the value to map\.
 In the RegionMap, AMI is the label and the AMI ID is the value\.
 To use a map to return a value, you use the [Fn::FindInMap](intrinsic-function-reference-findinmap.md) function, passing the name of the map, the value used to find the mapped value, and the label of the mapped value you want to return\.
 In the example above, the ImageId property of the resource Ec2Instance uses the Fn::FindInMap function to determine its value by specifying RegionMap as the map to use, AWS::Region as the input value to map from, and AMI as the label to identify the value to map to\.
-For example, if this template were used to create a stack in the us\-west\-1 region, ImageId would be set to ami\-655a0a20\.
+For example, if this template were used to create a stack in the US West \(N\.
+California\) Region, `ImageId` would be set to `ami-655a0a20`\.

 **Tip**
 The `AWS::Region` pseudo parameter enables you to get the region where the stack is created\.
 Some resources, such as [AWS::EC2::Instance](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-instance.html), [AWS::AutoScaling::AutoScalingGroup](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-as-group.html), and [AWS::ElasticLoadBalancing::LoadBalancer](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-elb.html), have a property that specifies availability zones\.
 You can use the [Fn::GetAZs function](intrinsic-function-reference-getavailabilityzones.md) to get the list of all availability zones in a region\.

 ## Constructed values and output values<a name="gettingstarted.templatebasics.outputs"></a>

 Parameters and mappings are an excellent way to pass or determine specific values at stack creation time, but there can be situations where a value from a parameter or other resource attribute is only part of the value you need\.
-For example, in the following fragment from the WordPress template, the Fn::Join function constructs the Target subproperty of the HealthCheck property for the ElasticLoadBalancer resource by concatenating the WebServerPort parameter with other literal strings to form the value needed\.
+For example, in the following fragment from the WordPress template, the Fn::Join function constructs the `Target` subproperty of the `HealthCheck` property for the `ElasticLoadBalancer` resource by concatenating the `WebServerPort` parameter with other literal strings to form the value needed\.

 ### JSON<a name="gettingstarted.templatebasics.outputs.json"></a>